chasereckling/JunkDrawer/post-arch-install-notes.md

 # POST ARCH INSTALL NOTES

 ## PREAMBLE
 for context i am using niri for WM and that's it so far so pretty bare bones... i know a lot of these things might be included with a full desktop env install but i like to keeps things minimal, only install what i need, and configure it myself so i know what i am working with ect.

+### NOTES:
+- sound: i installed pipewire during the install and sound works without any additional fiddling.. thank goodness, i still have PTSD about configuring sound from my Void install
+- waybar: seem that it was installed as a dependency while installing the niri package... config comes super broken out of the box so might just try using something else like swaybar since i liked it's minimalism on my Void install with Sway or not have any so we'll see

+---
+---

 ## SET UP NetworkManager
 1. connect temporarily with iwd (basic default network service) so that you can download NetworkManager